scipy-conference/scipy_proceedings/papers/mattheus_ueckermann/mattheus_ueckermann.rst

 Finally, to verify that pyDEM is efficient, robust, and accurate for real data-sets, we calculated TWI over the conterminous US (Figure :ref:`conus`).
 In the figure, the spurious black areas are due to the interpolation of no data-values of our geoTiff viewer.
 The full calculation took approximately 3 days on a 32 core AWS compute node.
 Figure :ref:`edges` (left) shows the UCA for a small region in Austin, TX from this calculation.

 .. figure:: conus_twi.png
-   :scale: 80%
+   :scale: 70%
    :figclass: w

-   To verify pyDEM's performance over a large dataset, TWI was calculated for the 30m resolution US National Elevation Database. :label:`conus`
+   To verify pyDEM's performance over a large data set, TWI was calculated for the 1 arc-second resolution US National Elevation Database (shown with hill-shading overlay). :label:`conus`

 --------